ORM Basics

 save()

-We can update existing data for an event.
+We can update existing data for a post.
+More information here.

 Example: